erichVK5/KicadModuleToGEDA/README.md

 - Text should scale satisfactorily with footprint magnification as well.
 - The utility has been tested and found to work on kicad modues exported from the "madparts" GUI based footprint creation utility
+- The utility can export footprints as glyphs, if the -g flag is used, to enable the silkscreen elements of footprints to be turned into font SymbolLine definitions.
+Some subsequent assembly will be required to create a parseable font file.
+A source of a kicad library for conversion into glyphs could be a kicad library of footprints exported from pcb-rnd.
+A magnification ratio can also be specified in the module header.

 Deliberate omissions due to a lack of PCB equivalents: